The dual approach to non-negative super-resolution: perturbation analysis and $\ell_1$ data fidelity: Problem setup

-Opting for an $\ell_1$-type fidelity term is a reasonable choice in a robust estimation framework, as discussed in e.g. \cite{pierucci2014smoothing}.
+When the measurements are corrupted by additive noise, we depart from the standard approach in the super-resolution literature relying on a least squares $\ell_2$ data fidelity term, and solve instead an $\ell_1$ minimisation problem:

+where $\Pi$ plays the role of the regularisation parameter.
+While $\ell_1$ is also natural for robustness~\cite{pierucci2014smoothing}, our motivation is structural, as we will clarify in Section~\ref{sec:main goals} and Section~\ref{sec:pert noisy}.

 In the context of problems \eqref{eq:main prog} and \eqref{eq:primal noisy}, in this manuscript we give bounds on the errors in the source locations $\{t_i\}_{i=1}^k$ and weights $\{a_i\}_{i=1}^k$ as a function of the errors in the dual variable when solving the dual problem, which we then extend to the case when the measurements are corrupted by additive noise, where we give an exact dependence of the error in the dual variable on the level of noise.
+A subset of the results in this paper has been presented in the conference article~\cite{chretien_dual_2019}.

 The problem of super-resolution has been studied extensively in the literature since the seminal paper \cite{Candes2014}, which addressed the case of complex amplitudes.
-Since the original contributions of Cand\`es and Fernandez-Granda, there have been numerous follow-up results such as the ones by Schiebinger et al. \cite{schiebinger2017superresolution}, Duval and Peyr{\'e} \cite{duval2015exact}, Denoyelle et al. \cite{Denoyelle2017}, Bendory et al. \cite{bendory2016robust}, Aza\"is et al. \cite{Azais2015} and many others.
+Since the original contributions of Cand\`es and Fernandez-Granda, there have been numerous follow-up results such as the ones by Schiebinger et al. \cite{schiebinger2017superresolution}, Duval and Peyr{\'e} \cite{duval2015exact}, Denoyelle et al. \cite{Denoyelle2017}, Bendory et al. \cite{bendory2016robust}, Aza\"is et al. \cite{Azais2015}, Eftekhari et al. \cite{eftekhari_non-negative_2018, eftekhari2018superresolution}, and, more recently, Kalra et al.~\cite{kalra_small-noise_2024}, Gabet et al.~\cite{gabet_global_2025}, Poon and Peyr{\'e}~\cite{poon_super-resolved_2025}, and Carioni and Del Grande~\cite{carioni_general_2026}.
 For instance, the authors of \cite{schiebinger2017superresolution} consider the noiseless setting by taking real-valued samples of $y$ with a more general choice of $\phi$ (such as a Gaussian) and also assume $x$ to be non-negative as in the present work.
-Their proposed approach again involves TV norm minimization with linear constraints.
-Bendory et al. \cite{bendory2016robust} consider $\phi$ to be Gaussian or Cauchy, do not place sign assumptions on $x$, and also analyze the TV norm minimization with linear fidelity constraints for estimating $x$ from noiseless samples of $y$.
+Their proposed approach again involves TV norm minimisation with linear constraints.
+Bendory et al. \cite{bendory2016robust} consider $\phi$ to be Gaussian or Cauchy, do not place sign assumptions on $x$, and also analyse the TV norm minimisation with linear fidelity constraints for estimating $x$ from noiseless samples of $y$.